bertschi/TraceFuns.jl/README.md

 help?> @trace
   @trace expr [funs...]

   Trace all calls of the listed funs during evaluation of expr.
 If funs includes the symbol :all all function calls are traced.
+If funs includes one or more modules, all functions from the corresponding modules are traced.

   Examples
   ≡≡≡≡≡≡≡≡≡≡